 For further information, please go to umweltbundesamt.at.

-Austria has three more Geoparks besides the Styrian Eisenwurzen:
+Austria has two more Geoparks besides the Styrian Eisenwurzen:

 Leaving no Stone Unturned – Introducing Geology